PostHog/posthog.com/contents/tutorials/react-cookie-banner.md

 1. Add `handleAcceptCookies` and `handleDeclineCookies` to our buttons that set the consent state and store it in local storage.
 2. Add a `cookieConsentGiven()` function to check if the user has made a consent decision.
-3. Conditionally show our banner depending on that decision being made.
+3. Conditionally show our banner depending whether that decision has been made.

 Together, this looks like this: